 To be honest, I made this Filet Mignon with Bordelaise Sauce dinner because I really wanted to make the delicious Bordelaise (Red Wine) Sauce to go with the Pan Seared Filet Mignon.
 The combination is wonderful and while it looks fancy, the easiest part of this meal is the Filet Mignon.

 - 2 10 oz slices of beef tenderloin about 2" thick

 - kosher salt and freshly ground black pepper

 - Gather all ingredients before starting the recipe.

-- Remove beef from refrigerator one hour before cooking and generously season all sides of the beef with salt and pepper; set aside at room temperature until ready to cook.
+- Remove beef from refrigerator one hour before cooking and generously season all sides of the beef with kosher salt and freshly ground black pepper; set aside at room temperature until ready to cook.

 - Place a medium cast iron skillet on medium high heat for 3-4 minutes, or until a drop of water quickly beads on the surface of the skillet.

-- Add 1/2 tablespoon of butter to one half of the pan and quickly place one of the filets on top of the melting butter.
+- Add 1 tbsp unsalted butter to one half of the pan and quickly place one of the filets on top of the melting butter.
 Repeat for the second fillet.